 “Even after the tracheostomy, she got worse.
 Just before Marlowe’s first birthday, we thought we’d lost her.
 We all had to say goodbye, even Faith had to say goodbye – she was only 10.
 We were just crying all the time.

 “Then, the most amazing thing happened.
 We were just sat in hospital talking and then all of a sudden, Marlowe started blowing raspberries really loudly!
 We couldn’t believe it, we cried so much – it was the first sign of life!"

 And then, from that day on, it was just one after the other, raspberry, raspberry, raspberry!
 And then she started moving her hands, and her feet, and blowing more raspberries.
 It took weeks and weeks but slowly she started opening her eyes and moving her hands.
 She was waking up.

 “Then, we started talking about Naomi House for Christmas.
 There was no way that we'd be ready for home and she was still considered end of life at that time, so we decided to do it.
 By the time we got to Naomi House, Marlowe had started smiling!

 "Coming here was absolutely incredible – it was like a different world."

 “To start off with, we thought that's where babies go to die, we're not going.
 Our perception was that it would be sad families, losing their babies and everyone being upset.
 But at Christmas, we came to do a trial stay.
-We'd spoken to Laura Bengree a lot during the really dark times, and it was her that suggested going there at Christmas.

 “I couldn't believe it when we came – it wasn't what I was expecting.
 It was happy and everyone was really jolly and it was strange to see the atmosphere was opposite to what we thought – it wasn’t all doom and gloom, everyone was having fun!